Harnessing magnetic anisotropy for nonlinear magnetization precession and spin waves: Results and Discussion

-The pronounced nonlinearity allows us to observe the effect even at low amplitudes, including the case of propagating magnetostatic waves.
-Indeed, let's consider the potential inside and outside the excitation region [red and blue lines in Fig.~\ref{fig:waves}\,(b), respectively].
-After excitation, the wave propagates into regions of the film characterized by equilibrium parameters.
-If potential asymmetry exists in the region of the film where the wave propagates, the latter should exhibit nonlinear properties.
+The pronounced nonlinearity allows us to observe the effect even at low amplitudes, including for propagating magnetostatic waves.
+Indeed, let's consider the potential inside and outside the excitation region [red and blue lines in Fig.~\ref{fig:waves}\,(a), respectively].
+After excitation, a wave packet propagates into regions of the film with equilibrium parameters.
+If the potential is asymmetric in the propagation region, the wave should exhibit nonlinear properties.

-We test this by generating the second harmonic of a wavepacket of magnetostatic surface spin waves (SSW) propagating perpendicular to $\mathbf{H}_{ext}$~[see inset in Fig.~\ref{fig:waves}\,(a)].
-First, we carried out a micromagnetic simulation~(Sec.
-II in Supp.
-Mater.~\cite{Supplemental}).
-The laser-induced change of $M_S$ and $K_C$ are 25\,\% and 94\,\%, respectively, corresponding to a mean laser fluence of $F = 39$\,mJ$\cdot$cm$^{-2}$.
-To achieve an asymmetric energy potential in the unexcited region at $\phi_H = 2.5$\,$^\circ$, the field value was set to $\mu_0 H_{ext} = 35$\,mT [Fig.~\ref{fig:waves}\,(a)].
-Note that this geometry provides the longest propagation distance for the SSW packets~\cite{Khokhlov_PRAppl2019}.
-Calculated spatial-temporal maps~(see details in Sec.~II Suppl.
-Material~\cite{Supplemental}) were used to obtain the SSW dispersion.
-The dispersion in Fig.~\ref{fig:waves}\,(b) shows a propagating SSW along with the wave at the doubled frequency (encompassed by the black dashed line).
-At $k = 0.1$ $\mu$m$^{-1}$, peaks corresponding to the FMR, SSW, and their doubled frequencies are visible [right side of Fig.~\ref{fig:waves}\,(b)].
-The second harmonic signal propagates at the same speed as the fundamental wave packet of the SSW (see the slope of the lines).
-This confirms anharmonicity as a mechanism of nonlinearity -- the first and second harmonics are inseparable in space and time.
+We test this by generating the second harmonic of a magnetostatic surface spin wave (SSW) packet propagating perpendicular to $\mathbf{H}_{ext}$~[see inset in Fig.~\ref{fig:waves}\,(a)].
+First, we perform a micromagnetic simulation~(Sec.~III of the Suppl.
+Material~\cite{Supplemental}).
+The laser-induced reductions of $M_S$ and $K_C$ are 25\,\% and 94\,\%, respectively, corresponding to a mean laser fluence of $F = 39$\,mJ$\cdot$cm$^{-2}$.
+To create an asymmetric potential in the unexcited region at $\phi_H = 3$\,$^\circ$, the field is set to $\mu_0 H_{ext} = 35$\,mT [Fig.~\ref{fig:waves}\,(a)].
+This geometry yields the longest propagation distance for SSW packets~\cite{Khokhlov_PRAppl2019}.
+From the calculated spatial-temporal maps~(see details in Sec.~III Suppl.
+Material~\cite{Supplemental}), we obtain the SSW dispersion (in the nonlinear regime this dispersion is amplitude‑dependent).
+The dispersion in Fig.~\ref{fig:waves}\,(b) shows a propagating SSW together with the wave at twice the frequency (encompassed by the black dashed line).
+At $k = 0.1$ $\mu$m$^{-1}$, peaks corresponding to the FMR, SSW, and their doubled frequencies are visible [right panel of Fig.~\ref{fig:waves}\,(b)].
+The second harmonic propagates at the same speed as the fundamental SSW packet (see the slope of the lines).
+This confirms anharmonicity as the nonlinear mechanism -- the first and second harmonics are inseparable in space and time.